MohidFarhan/MohidFarhan.github.io/_posts/2025-10-10-Unlocking-the-Secrets-of-the-Universe-with-a-Telescope.md

 What is this about !?!

-Now, I will use two of the most trivial formulas in physics to give you a ball-park estimate of how wavelength can be connected with temperature The energy of a photon can be given by:
+Now, I will use two of the most simplest formulas in physics to give you a ball-park estimate of how wavelength can be connected with temperature The energy of a photon can be given by:

 $$
 E=\frac{hc}{\lambda}